-Photo London’s second edition will take place at Somerset House 18– 21 May 2017.
+Photo London’s third edition will take place at Somerset House 18– 21 May 2017.

 Photo London was created to give London an international photography event befitting the city’s status as a global cultural capital.
 Founded in 2015, it has already established itself as a world-class photography fair and as a catalyst for London’s dynamic photography community.
 From the capital’s major museums, to its auction houses, galleries large and small, right into the burgeoning creative communities in the East End and South London, Photo London harnesses the city’s outstanding creative talent and brings the world’s leading photographers, curators, exhibitors, dealers and the public to celebrate photography, the medium of our time.